blakedietz/blakedietz.me/content/blog/2023-06-22-hawaii/index.md

 ![](./hawaii_3.jpeg)

 As we continued down the canal we heard the songs of many different birds across the river.
-Near the point where the path turned away from the canal, we spied a Kingfisher walking on the shore.
+As the path turned away from the canal we spied a Kingfisher walking on the shore.
+It was cautiously stepping through the shallows when we made our snapshot.

 ![](./hawaii_8.jpeg)

 While the service wasn't the most Americanized version of service with a smile, the food was still delightful.
-On the way back from the ramen shop to the hotel we took the opposite side of the road and stumbled upon a kitty in a vacuous well light room.
-It turns out it was a cat cafe that was closed after hours.
+On the way back from the ramen shop to the hotel we took the opposite side of the road and stumbled upon a kitty in a vacant, well lit room.
+It was a cat cafe that was closed after hours.

 ![](./hawaii_9.jpeg)